soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### Investigation entities page

 When you click the Entities tab, you go to a view that shows all the machines identified as part of the investigation.

-On this tab we can see the investigated entities.
-We can see details of the types of entities, such as emails, clusters, IP’s, users et al. How many were analyzed, and the threats associated with each.
+On this page, you can see the investigated entities.
+You can see details of the types of entities, such as email messages, clusters, IP addresses, users, and more.
+You can also see how many entities were analyzed, and the threats that were associated with each.

 IMAGE

-On this page, you have several options.
+On this page, you have several options:
 - Get a visual overview of the investigation entities and threats found.
 - Click an entity to activate a fly-out page that shows the related entity detail.